kovidgoyal/calibre/src/calibre/manual/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two ways that you can connect your Android device to calibre.
 Using a USB cable-- or wirelessly, over the air.
 **The USB cable method only works if your Android device can act as a USB disk, that means in windows it must have a drive letter, like K:**.
+Some devices may have a setting to put them in "disk mode" or "USB Transfer mode" that is needed before they act as USB disks.

 Using a USB cable
 ^^^^^^^^^^^^^^^^^^^^